LamiaSristy/Tic_Tac_Toe/README.md

     4- display the board and ask for a move.
     5- validating the given move by checking that the coordinates are not already taken and that they are equal to or between 1-9.
 This process runs for both players.
     6- checks for the win conditions.
 If any player wins, it will display the player that won, else it will display "it's a draw".
+    7- After the result the game asks if the player want to start again by inputting Y/N. If its a Y then it will start the game again.

 ## Built With